 How to check Microsoft 365 service health

-You can view the health of your Microsoft services, including Office on the web, Yammer, Microsoft Dynamics CRM, and mobile device management cloud services, on the Service health page in the Microsoft 365 admin center.
+You can view the health of your Microsoft services, including Office on the web, Microsoft Teams, Exchange Online, and Microsoft Dynamics 365 on the Service health page in the Microsoft 365 admin center.
 If you are experiencing problems with a cloud service, you can check the service health to determine whether this is a known issue with a resolution in progress before you call support or spend time troubleshooting.

 If you are unable to sign in to the admin center, you can use the service status page to check for known issues preventing you from logging into your tenant.
-Also sign up to follow us at @MSFT365status on Twitter to see information on certain events.
+Also, sign up to follow us at @MSFT365status on X (Twitter) to see information on certain events.

 How to check service health